roadwarriorslive/Pipulate/README.rst

 becoming adept at Pandas using GSheets instead of CSVs.

 ****************************************
-Giving your function "extra" argument data per row
+Giving your function "extra" argument data per row (grokking splat)
 ****************************************

 When stepping row-by-row through a Python Pandas DataFrame, it is often